jakartaee/platform/CompatibilityRequirements.md

 specification does not define or mandate how a particular API method behaves in a particular use case then it may be permissible for a later version to define it.
-In deciding whether such a change is permissible, the expert group must give consideration to the behaviour of existing implementations, especially the reference implementation.
+In deciding whether such a change is permissible, the specification project must give consideration to the behaviour of existing implementations.
 Just because a particular behaviour wasn't specified doesn't mean applications haven't come to depend on it.

 Determining the compatibility impact of cases that throw exceptions can be tricky.
 In many cases exceptions are defined to be thrown if certain